IBM/qux360/README.md

 ## 📦 Installation

-PyQual can be used in two ways:
+Qux360 can be used in two ways:
 1. **As a user** (install from PyPI — coming soon).
 2. **As a developer/contributor** (working with the source repo).